 At the same time, I was learning to spray paint and the pieces I was showing online were getting hundreds of views.
 The internet seemed to be a much more efficient way to get attention, and the portfolio I'd created is, to me, 100 times more valuable than the slip of paper I got at graduation.
 However, I often hit creative blocks based on my own expectations in relation to my skill.
 At some point, I watched a Gary Vaynerchuck video about how creatives, when they get stuck, need to turn their lens outward and document society.
 I figured it was worth a shot, and so on Halloween of 2017, I sat outside of the Viking and Sealaska, waiting for someone to interview, until a guy I went to high school with, Roy, came to sit down and talk to me.
 He was piss drunk and pissed off, and wanted to express his anger at Trump.
 It made for a compelling video, getting nearly 1,000 views in a week.
 I hadn't ever seen numbers like that before, So I wanted to get more, but I also wanted to balance out the content.
 Business owners immediately saw the value in the free advertising, and so they represented a large part of my interviews for "The Streets of Juneau" project on Facebook.
 Those interviews got me noticed by Kris Sell, who was a police officer in my delinquent high school days.
 She gave me a shot at recording the Juneau Police Department's Shop with a Cop event, and eventually let me audition for the weekend news here at The Juneau Radio Center.
 I could never have imagined that two months of hard work would land me a media job, let alone the ability to take Streets of Juneau to a live audience.
 I'm super thankful for the opportunity, and plan on working my face off for this company.

-Light Rain and 41 F at Juneau, Juneau International Airport, AK
+Mostly Cloudy and 80 F at Juneau, Juneau International Airport, AK